vram-guild/canvas/README.md

 Optifine and shader packs primarily target vanilla Minecraft.
 They work with modded, often well, but they aren't designed as tools for *mod authors*.

-Canvas' entire purpose is to give mod authors more control and options for rendering modded blocks.
-It *could* be used for building a shader pack by replacing vanilla models with material-aware models that have custom shaders.
-But that isn't its main reason for being.
+Canvas' main purpose is to give mod authors more control and options for rendering modded blocks.
+It can also be used for building shader packs, but the design is entirely different than OF and does not yet support all the features needed for a full shader pack implementation.
+Unlike OF shader packs, Canvas shader packs can be mixed together by adding multiple resource packs.

+## Performance
-Performance-wise, Canvas does try to be reasonably fast and has/will have optimizations - but the intent of these changes is to make better rendering practical, not to be a general-purpose performance mod.
+Performance-wise, Canvas tries to be be faster than Vanilla with extended features.
+It is optimized heavilty - but the intent of these changes is to make better rendering practical, not to be a general-purpose performance mod.
 It isn't meant to run on low-end hardware and may or may not make your game run faster overall.

-Currently, there are two main optimizations.
-1) Canvas buffers and renders SOLID and CUTOUT layers in a single pass with cutout and mip mapping variation handled in the fragment shader.
-2) Canvas buffers and renders multiple chunks using the same matrix transform to reduce the number of GL state changes.
+Canvas will try to fully use your hardware and will not be timid about it.
+It wants at least 4GB and will push both your CPU and GPU.
+It will stress your cooling system.

+If you're looking to max performance with Canvas, the config meno tool tips indicate which features can help.
+Bloom is especially expensive at high resolutions.
+But bloom is also fun to look at, so.... your call.

-Additional optimizations will wait until after a stable release.
+More optimizations will be added after a stable release.

+## Playing with Canvas
+Add Canvas to your mods folder and make sure you have recent versions of Fabric Loader and API, plus at least 4GB of memory allocated to Minecraft.
+An in-game config menu is available in video options, or via Mod Menu if you have it installed.

-## Using Canvas
+## Developing With Canvas
 Before using Canvas, you should first understand RenderMaterials, Meshes, RenderContexts and other features defined by the Fabric Rendering API.
 For that information, consult the [rendering article on the Fabric Wiki](https://fabricmc.net/wiki/rendering).
 Note: Fabric wiki is still WIP as of this writing but should be more complete "soon."

 You can also see [RenderBender](https://github.com/grondag/renderbender) for some (not very good) examples of usage.
 Avoid duplicating those examples directly - they aren't especially performant or suitable for use at scale.
 As soon as someone releases a model loader / library for Fabric Rendering API / FREX, that will almost certainly be a better approach.